acamacho88/Udacity-FullStack_Project4/README.md

 making the ability to search for all sessions of a particular conference very easy.

+The Sessions have name, wsck, highlights, speaker, duration, typeOfSession, date, and starttime properties.
+All of them, save for date, are String values (date is a Date type).
+I thought it would be easiest to work with strings for almost all of the values including the non-obvious ones like duration and starttime, since it would allow the users flexibility to enter them in whatever format they wanted (duration for example could be entered as '40m', '1h', '1h20m' etc).

 getSessionsBySpeaker and getConferenceSessionsByType both only require the one input their names imply (speaker, type of conference).